-For a band that has lasted for more than a decade, Little Big Town has had a renewed success in the last couple of years, including the award winning platinum selling single, “Pontoon”.
+For a band that has lasted for more than a decade, Little Big Town has had renewed success in the last couple of years, including the award-winning platinum-selling single, “Pontoon”.
 This was a lead-up to 2015’s monster single, “Girl Crush”.
 Not only did it spend more than 11 weeks at the top of the chart, the song proved to be a cultural monster.
-Miranda Lambert, on the cusp of divorcing her husband, and after releasing a queer camp joke of her cover of Audra Mae’s “Little Red Wagon” (a delightfully polymorphus song regardless), sang a haunting acoustic cover of it, with Karen Fairchild (the original singer) and Gwen Sebastion (an up and comer).
+Miranda Lambert, on the cusp of divorcing her husband, and after releasing a queer camp joke of her cover of Audra Mae’s “Little Red Wagon” (a delightfully polymorphous song regardless), sang a haunting acoustic cover of it, with Karen Fairchild (the original singer) and Gwen Sebastion (an up and comer).

 “Girl Crush” was written by Lori McKenna, who has penned hits for decades for the likes of Faith Hill in the last decade to Hunter Hayes last year.
 According to the Washington Post, it has been pulled from several radio markets across the nation, including one in Boise where the director of the station told press that she heard from her listeners, that it “sponsored the gay agenda”.
 It makes one wonder what the “gay agenda” would look like in Nashville.

-There is an assumption that “Girl Crush” is part of this queering, and there can be a comfort in finding a queer potential text where one is absent.
+There is an assumption that “Girl Crush” is part of this queering, and there can be comfort in finding a queer potential text where one is absent.
 It was before “Girl Crush” was released, but the potential of a gay rodeo band always appears and never quite fully manifests.
-In the big one near Calgary, Terri Clark played last year, and is booked as the headliner this year.
-The movie mentioned straight cowboys playing the gay rodeo, because access was easier — there is potential that the work is the work.
-But it also talked about stockpeople and other rodeo folks having themselves and their animals being blacklisted from straight rodeos because of queer rodeos.
+In the big one near Calgary, Terri Clark played last year and is booked as the headliner this year.
+The movie mentioned straight cowboys playing the gay rodeo because access was easier — there is potential that the work is the work.
+But it also talked about stock people and other rodeo folks having themselves and their animals being blacklisted from straight rodeos because of queer rodeos.

 But we work with what we have.
 There are lines in “Girl Crush” that lend themselves to an explicit queer reading, the homophobe from Boise is not wrong at picking them out.
 The track’s narrative is simple: a woman obsessively wishes to be her ex-lover’s new woman.
 But the details about that narrative: